robmurphy-systems/Execution-Control-Model/README.md

 ## The Autopsy of Why Projects Go Off Track

 Most project reporting focuses on individual task completion dates, milestone slippage, or percentage-complete metrics.
-However, these views often fail to expose the true operational dynamics of complex programs: dependency propagation.
+However, these views often fail to expose the true operational dynamics of complex programs: **dependency propagation**.

 In large-scale enterprise initiatives, a delay in one upstream workstream rarely remains isolated.
 A single slipping component — whether infrastructure, software development, integration, testing, vendor delivery, or environment readiness — can trigger cascading downstream disruption across multiple teams, environments, release windows, and validation activities.